The Republic of Singapore is an island state and member of the British Commonwealth.

 The scheme is not available to asset acquisitions.

 The shareholders’ continuity test is intended to target situations where loss-making companies are being acquired for tax reasons.
 Where a substantial change in ultimate shareholding takes place, local tax laws still provide the relevant company with an avenue to appeal to the Minister for Finance (or delegate) to waive the shareholders’ continuity test.
 The minister is likely to examine the appeal based on its merits.
-Where such a waiver is obtained, the Singapore company can continue carrying forward its unabsorbed trade losses and/or capital allowances but only for set-off against future taxable profits arising from the same trade that gave rise to the relevant losses and/or capital allowances.
+Where such a waiver is obtained, the Singapore company can continue carrying forward its unused tax losses and/or capital allowances but only for set-off against future taxable profits arising from the same trade that gave rise to the relevant losses and/or capital allowances.

-Any person carrying on a trade, business, profession or vocation may carry back their current-year unabsorbed capital allowances and current-year unabsorbed trade losses (up to SGD100,000) for set-off against their assessable income of the YA immediately preceding the YA in which the capital allowances were granted or the trade losses were incurred.
+Any person carrying on a trade, business, profession or vocation may carry back their current-year unabsorbed capital allowances and current-year unabsorbed trade losses (up to SGD100,000) for set-off against their assessable income of the YA immediately preceding the YA in which the capital allowances were granted or the trading losses were incurred.
 The carryback relief is subject to the shareholders’ continuity test.
 Current-year unabsorbed capital allowances are also subject to the same business test.

 Under certain circumstances, the seller may prefer to realize part of their investment as a pre-sale dividend because dividends paid by Singapore-resident companies are tax-exempt.